Children’s opinions matter

 KIDSONCLIMATE combines two scientific approaches to understand youth perspectives:

-- Data Analysis: Examining international sociological patterns (IEA Civic and Citizenship Education Study).
+- Data Analysis: Examining international sociological patterns (analysis of quantitative data from international surveys such as the IEA Civic and Citizenship Education Study).

 - Qualitative Interviews: In-depth dialogues with young people (ages 10-17) in Belgium and France to capture emotions and motivations beyond statistics.